MaastrichtU-IDS/best-practices/website/docs/development-environment.md

 pwd
 ```

-To open and edit a file in the terminal the easiest is to use `nano`:
+The easiest way to open and edit a file in the terminal is to use `nano`:

 ```bash
 nano my_file.txt